cs169/technical-presentation-sp19/presentation_review.md

 ## Reviewing Team

-Each member of the reviewing team will take careful notes during the presentation and collate their notes afterward, so that each reviewing team presents a single review.

-The review should address at least the following:
+The review should rate the presentation according to the categories in the table, and be accompanied by a short (paragraph or two) narrative addressing at least the following:

 * Did the presentation feel like it had been rehearsed?
 For example,
 did the speaker(s) make